tridz-dev/frappe-crm/README.md

 *Note: The new themes (Compact, Ant, Nebula, Aurora) are currently in beta and may change in future updates.*

+### Messaging Integration

+You can use Frappe Messenger directly from the CRM frontend/UI for unified messaging across platforms.
+To enable messaging features, install the Frappe Messenger app in your site.
+For full details and setup instructions, see the [Frappe Messenger README](https://github.com/tridz-dev/frappe_messenger).

 ## Learn and connect